 In performing the goodwill impairment test, we may assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 Qualitative factors may include, but are not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for our products and services, regulatory and political developments, and entity specific factors such as strategies and financial performance.
 If, after completing the qualitative assessment, we determine it is more likely than not that the fair value of a reporting unit is less than its carrying value, we proceed to a quantitative impairment test, described below.
 Alternatively, we may elect to bypass the qualitative assessment and perform the quantitative impairment test.
 Under a quantitative impairment test, we compare the fair value of a reporting unit to its carrying value.
 If the reporting unit fair value exceeds the carrying value, there is no impairment.
 If the reporting unit carrying value exceeds the fair value, we recognize an impairment loss based on the amount the carrying value of the reporting unit exceeds its fair value.
-We did not record a goodwill impairment charge for the year ended December 31, 2023.
+For the year ended December 31, 2024, we recognized a goodwill impairment charge of \$240 million related to our Interventional Urology North America reporting unit.
+For further information refer to Note 8.